Holographic fluids: a thermodynamic road to quantum physics: Introduction

-In quantum mechanics and quantum field theories, the complex field represents a probabilistic fluid, and the density field, $\rho$, is a probability density of the position of a quantum particle with mass $m$.
+In quantum mechanics and quantum field theories, the complex field represents a probabilistic fluid, and the density field $\rho$ is a probability density of the position of a quantum particle with mass $m$.
 In capillarity phenomena, for Korteweg fluids, the density is a real mass density.
-The theory of macroscopic quantum systems, in particular, superfluidity (and superconductivity) in the $\Psi$ theories of Ginzburg field equations, are both for complex fields and hydrodynamic ones (see, e.g. \cite{Vol03b,Kha18b,Gin97a}).
+The theory of macroscopic quantum systems, particularly superfluidity (and superconductivity) in the $\Psi$ theories of Ginzburg field equations, is both for complex and hydrodynamic fields (see, for example, Volovik \cite{Vol03b}, Khalatnikov \cite{Kha18b}, and Ginzburg \cite{Gin97a}).
 Both the quantum and hydro forms are useful and important, and $\rho = \abs{\Psi}^2$ represents a real mass (or charge) density.
-The related Gross-Pitaevskii, the Ginzburg-Sobyanin and the logarithmic Bialynicki-Birula--Mycielski equations and their combinations represent a family of nonlinear Schrödinger equations in the form \eqn{GL_eqn}{ i\hbar \frac{\partial \Psi}{\partial t} + \frac{\hbar^2}{2m}\Delta \Psi -\Phi_{sf}(\abs{\psi},\pmb{x},t)\Psi = 0, } where $\Phi_{sf}$ is a density dependent potential function.
-The particular forms are modelling experimental properties of superfluid He around the $\lambda$ phase transition \cite{Gro61a,Pit61a,GinSob88a,BiaMyc76a,ScoZlo19a}.
-These fluids are holographic by definition, and the particle-like pilot-wave equation of motion is characterised by a combination of the Bohmian and the superfluid potentials.
+The related Gross--Pitaevskii, Ginzburg--Sobyanin, and logarithmic Bialynicki--Birula--Mycielski equations and their combinations represent a family of nonlinear Schrödinger equations in the form \eqn{GL_eqn}{ i\hbar \frac{\partial \Psi}{\partial t} + \frac{\hbar^2}{2m}\Delta \Psi -\Phi_{sf}(\abs{\psi},\pmb{x},t)\Psi = 0, } where $\Phi_{sf}$ is a density-dependent potential function.
+The particular forms model the experimental properties of superfluid He around the $\lambda$ phase transition \cite{Gro61a,Pit61a,GinSob88a,BiaMyc76a,ScoZlo19a}.
+These fluids are holographic by definition, and the particle-like pilot-wave equation of motion is characterized by a combination of the Bohmian and superfluid potentials.

-Therefore, according to the above mentioned examples, Euler fluids and perfect Korteweg fluids are holographic classical field theories connected to complex field representations of superfluids and Madelung representation of quantum mechanics.
-The following scheme represents the usual relation.
+Therefore, according to the above-mentioned examples, Euler fluids and perfect Korteweg fluids are holographic classical field theories connected to complex field representations of superfluids and the Madelung representation of quantum mechanics.
+The following scheme represents the usual relation:

-where the arrows are interpreted as analogies, thermodynamic compatibility is not an issue, and holographic property looks accidental.
+where the arrows are interpreted as analogies, thermodynamic compatibility is not an issue, and the holographic property looks accidental.